root-foundation/root/README.md

 Over time, as the network progressively decentralizes, we believe that even the entities operating on top of RootFoundation will become fork-able because users will vote for policies that force transparency and fork-ability on any entity that engages with the network.

 RootFoundation will progressively become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published in realtime for the world to see, judge, and steal.
 Yet, even today, RootFoundation will be _far_ more transparent than any other organization.

+## Legal grounding

+RootFoundation will ensure that all transactions in RootNet are compliant with all relevant laws and regulations.
+This means that investing in tokens within RootNet will initially be restricted to users who live in the United States of America.

 ## Superintelligence